Shashank2406/comic-search/README.md

 9. User can search, login and comment using app.
 10. App should have native date picker for start date and end date.
 11. Json structure for apis should be  {   "status": true,   "respData": { "data": "your data either json or array"    } }

+## Installation

+1) npm install in both client and server folder
+2) ng serve in client folder
+3) node app.js in server folder